 Paste - note: you will need a blender

-- In the same pan, add olive oil again, and add butter too.
+- In the same pan, add oil again, and add butter too.

 - Add the red onions, garlic paste and ginger paste, and sauté until golden.